TrueVisions

-TrueVisions is a cable and satellite television operator in Thailand.
-TrueVisions is owned by the True Corporation.
-Until February 2007, it was called the United Broadcasting Corporation (UBC), or UBC-True.
+True Visions Group Co., Ltd. is the largest provider of a cable analog television (CAtv) and digital satellite television (DStv) in Thailand.
+TrueVisions is a subsidiary of the business division of True Corporation.

+Prior to February 2007, the company was variously known as United Broadcasting Corporation (UBC), United Television Cable Network (UTV) or International Broadcasting Corporation (IBC).

 History

 International Broadcasting Corporation (1989 1998)

+Before the establishment of IBC, Thailand had five television networks (3, 5, 7, 9, 11).
+The company was founded in 1985 with Thaksin Shinawatra presenting a proposal for a cable television project.
+The IBC project also had consultancy from American company Clearview International, who, in its assessment of a cable television service for Tonga in 1983, was already planning something similar in Thailand.

-In 1989, the International Broadcasting Corporation (IBC) was established by Thaksin Shinawatra.
-It was the first national cable TV provider.
-The MCOT gave the IBC a twenty year concession to a provide subscription television service.
-The IBC broadcast its programmes via super high frequency microwaves using MMDS.
+The International Broadcasting Corporation (IBC) was established by Thaksin Shinawatra at the time as chairperson of Shinawatra Computer Co., Ltd. and later enter partnership with Clearview Wireless.
+It was the first national cable TV provider since April 17, 1989.
+MCOT gave the IBC a twenty-year concession to a provide subscription television service.
+The IBC broadcasts its programs via super high frequency microwaves using MMDS.

+It was the only Thai cable company until June 1990, when MCOT approved a second license to Siam Broadcasting Co, Ltd, which eventually became Thai Sky TV.
+In 1991, when it launched, IBC launched a channel entirely in Thai to compete.

 In 1995, after approval for an expansion of coverage area, the IBC began its first DTH service.
 In 1997, the South African–Dutch company, MIH Limited, bought a sixteen percent stake in the IBC.
 The IBC obtained most program content from the channels of other countries including HBO, CNN and ESPN.

 UTV Cable Network (1993 1998)

+UTV Cable Network was founded on October 2, 1992, to provide cable service of their own under TelecomAsia (now True Corporation).

 In September 1995, UTV began a CATV service in the Bangkok metropolitan area.
 The service was provided on a hybrid fiber coaxial network.
-The cable technology allowed a number of channels to be offered with high quality sound and pictures.
+The cable technology allowed a number of channels to be offered with high-quality sound and pictures.
 It also provided a pay-per-view option.
-By 1997, the hybrid fiber coaxial cable network reached about 800,000 homes.
+By 1997, the hybrid fiber-coaxial cable network reached about 800,000 homes.
 In 1997, UTV sold the cable infrastructure component of its business to its sister company, Asia Multimedia Company Limited.
 This allowed UTV to focus on content and service delivery to subscribers.